iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

-Firmware_raw_capture: firmware for laser tape STM32.
-Program capture data from ADC and send it to UART.
+Firmware_raw_capture: firmware for laser tape MCU.
+Program captures data from ADC and send it to UART.